 In line with Dubai Health Authority’s strategic planning, expansion projects, either planned or completed, at government hospitals include:

-● Expansion of Dubai Hospital to include specialised outpatient clinics, lecture halls and workshops.
+- Expansion of Dubai Hospital to include specialized outpatient clinics, lecture halls, and workshops.

-● New skin bank for burn victims as part of a two-year expansion at Rashid Hospital.
+- A new skin bank for burn victims is part of a two-year expansion at Rashid Hospital.

 Expansion in the Private Sector